Ballsdex-Team/BallsDex-DiscordBot/docs/selfhosting/admin-panel/getting-started.md

 === "Without Docker"

     ```bash
-    cd admin_panel && poetry run python3 manage.py createsuperuser
+    cd admin_panel && python3 manage.py createsuperuser
     ```

-Then you can login using the chosen credentials at http://localhost:8000.
+Then you can login using the chosen credentials at <http://localhost:8000>.
 Additional accounts can be created from the admin panel.

 ### Using Discord OAuth2 (login with Discord)

 This will only let the bot owner access the admin panel when logged in, no need to remember any password.
+You still need a classic account to configure this on the panel.

+1. Open [the Bot's settings](http://localhost:8000/settings/settings/1/change/) in one tab
-1. Go to the [Discord developer portal](https://discord.com/developers) and click on your application
+2. Go to the [Discord developer portal](https://discord.com/developers) and click on your application
-2. Click the "OAuth" tab
+3. Click the "OAuth" tab
-3. Copy the application ID and paste it in your `config.yml` file, next to `client-id: ` (don't forget to leave a space after the colon)
+4. Copy the application ID and paste it in the "Client ID" field of the settings
-4. Generate your application secret and paste it in the config file, next to `client-secret: `
+5. Generate your application secret and paste it in the "Client Secret" field of the settings
+6. Save the settings on the admin panel
-5. Add a new redirect URI: `http://localhost:8000/complete/discord/` (the trailing slash is important)
+7. Add a new redirect URI: `http://localhost:8000/complete/discord/` (the trailing slash is important)
-6. Save the changes
+8. Save the changes on the Discord panel

 !!! danger
     Keep your application secret hidden at all times, it must never be shared (like your bot token)!
 If you have suspicion this file was leaked, immediately reset it in your developer portal.